adaltas/node-nikita/docs/content/about/tutorial.md

 ### What is inside Nikita

 Nikita comes with a set of default functions.
-It is bundled with many handy functions covering a large range of usage:
+It is bundled with many handy functions covering a large range of usages:

 - write files
 - execute shell commands
 - package-management
 - run docker containers

 You are encouraged to extend Nikita with your own [actions](/current/action).
-To write an action is just about writing a plain vanilla JavaScript function.
+In its simplest form, written an action is just about writing a plain vanilla JavaScript function.

 ## Installation instructions